-I used to plant radishes at the beginning of March.
-They grow so quickly that by early April I had something to harvest from the garden!
+I used to grow radish in my garden but I stopped.
+Radishes are a cold weather crop so you can plant them in early spring and they are great for treating that garden fever all of us feel at the end of winter.
+I would plant radishes at the beginning of March and they grow so quickly that by early April I had something to harvest from the garden!
 Add to that the fact that they come in all different amazing colors and pests don’t really like them and you have a winner.

 But… We didn’t like eating them.
 We just didn’t.
 They were simply too sharp for the kids and I could only eat so many radishes.
 So a couple of years ago I decided to just stop growing them.